-A soft and moist vegan gingerbread loaf filled with warm spices and finished with a tangy orange glaze.
-This easy cake is the perfect festive recipe for enjoying with a cup of tea or coffee.
+A soft and moist vegan gingerbread loaf cake filled with warm, cosy spices and finished with a simple tangy orange glaze.
+This easy dairy-free cake is the perfect festive recipe for enjoying with a cup of tea or coffee.

 It’s a time when everyone has finished work for the year, they are winding down.
 Family has come together and everyone is feeling relaxed.
 And on my mum’s side of the family we always gather together for morning tea.
 Tea and coffee flows as does the festive cakes and biscuits.